fatcatdog/springBlog/README.md

 # BlogCity

-This project, "BlogCity", is a blog system built with Java 8, SpringBoot, SpringMVC, Spring Security, JDBC, Oracle SQL, J Unit testing, and JSP.
+This project, "BlogCity", is a blog system built with Java 8, SpringBoot, SpringMVC, Spring Security, JDBC, Oracle SQL, AWS RDS, J Unit testing, and JSP.
 The blog aspect of the web app has full CRUD functionality, upvotes can be created and deleted, and comments can be created and deleted.

 As I am relatively new to Spring and its associated technologies, I spent time learning a few other technologies while developing this project.
 If you go into this repo's commit history, you will notice I actually built out this project with JPA, Hibernate, MySql, and Thymeleaf initially before replacing those technologies with the ones I ultimately needed.